 The Flame of Love is being lit at St. Thomas the Apostle

-Our Flame of Love Holy Hour from 8:00am to 9:00am. in the main Church.
+Our Flame of Love Holy Hour from 8:00am to 9:00am. in the main Church the FIRST Saturday each month.
 Meditation on the mysteries of the Rosary will be offered before the Blessed Sacrament.
 We hope to make this first Saturday devotion every month to console the Sacred Heart of Jesus.

 Come and find rest for your soul.
-Every Monday we offer the gift of Adoration at 7 p.m. in the Chapel.
+Every Monday we offer the gift of Adoration from 7 a.m. until 7 p.m. in the Chapel.
 Take advantage of this spiritual and grace-filled encounter with Jesus.
 Stop in and spend some time with Him.
 No one who encounters Jesus, leaves the same.
 Be renewed in mind and spirit by His sacred Presence.

 Please be on time for this Mass.
 The Chapel is limited to the number of people we are permitted to hold, once we reach capacity, the doors will be closed and you will need to go to the 9:30 Mass at the main Church.

 The final blessing at the end of Mass is given by Jesus, through the celebrant.
 Leaving Mass before this blessing is given, is leaving the Last Supper before Our Lord has finished giving you His blessing.

 We are guests at the Lamb’s Supper.
 Let’s not walk out before He has dismissed us with His personal blessing.
 He has made the greatest sacrifice with His precious Body and Blood, we can sacrifice an hour or less of our time in gratitude and respect.